 Moderator Variables Fatigue and Exertion: Following each mid-Tournament survey and in the post-Tournament survey, athletes were asked about their mood (including dimensions of of arousal, excitement, and nervousness), feelings of fatigue (“How fatigued do you feel as a result of the game/tournament?”), perceived physical exertion (Borg RPE scale, Borg1990) and perceived mental exertion [see][ ]Noakes2012a.
 Technical Competence: Athletes were asked to report their perceptions of individual technical competence relative to 1) other teammates, 2 other current professional Chinese rugby players, and 3) Professional rugby players form other countries.
 Athletes also provided information on rugby-related attributes, which also provided a more objective indicator of technical competence.
 These measures included: 1) rugby training age (number of years of experience training for rugby, to the nearest number of years), 2) the number of years spent training with the provincial teams (to the nearest year) and 3) whether the athlete is a usual member of the provincial program’s starting team or the reserves.
 See Appendix ?
 Section ? for a detailed explanation of all items relating to technical competence.
 Personality: Due to the hypothesised links between personality type and dispositional tendencies towards interpersonal coordination strategies [see for example][]Marsh2009, and inspired by the prevalence of athlete testimonies in which coordination problems were explained with reference to individual differences (such as personality), a ten-item personality measure was included in the pre-Tournament survey (Ten Item Personality Index - TIPI)Gosling2003.
 See Appendix ?
 Section ? for a detailed explanation.
 Moderator variables were included only in the pre-Tournament survey, and were not repeated in mid- or post-Tournament surveys.

-Additional Items In addition to performance, team click, social bonding, and moderator variables outlined above (technical competence and personality), athletes were also asked (in the pre-Tournament survey) about their perceptions of components of team discipline, their current injury status (all surveys), and other basic identification variables (athlete name, date of birth, team membership, etc).
+Additional Items Athletes were also asked (in the pre-Tournament survey) about their perceptions of components of team discipline, their current injury status (all surveys), and other basic identification variables (athlete name, date of birth, team membership, etc).
 See Table ? for a summary of survey items included in each survey.
 For a detailed description of additional items included in the pre-Tournament survey, see Appendix ?
 Section ?.

 Table 2: Tournament Survey Items